ealtili/Blog/Troubleshooting_Kubernetes.md.md

 Line ending issues are the most encountered issues.
-Mostly occurs because developers works on different operating systems and each operating system has its own way of defining where lines e aim you can see windows over here user crlf to determine the end of lines but when you work on docker containers that run in kubernetes or any kind of a Linux
+Mostly occurs because developers works on different operating systems and each operating system has its own way of defining where and how lines ends.
+In windows over here user
+crlf to determine the end of lines but when you work on docker containers that run in kubernetes or any kind of a Linux